 Parties in interest are defined under Department of Labor's regulations as any fiduciary of the Plan, any party rendering service to the Plan, the employers, and certain others.
-In 2009, there were no fees paid to parties-in-interest from plan assets.
+In 2011, there were no fees paid to parties-in-interest from plan assets.
 All fees to parties-in-interest were paid from revenue sharing and plan expense reimbursement funds.

-The Plan held the following investments with parties in interest at December 31:
+The Plan held the following assets with parties-in-interest at December 31: